ACP Tools

 - recent driver extension events

 This is useful when the agent needs to decide whether to attach, whether an interactive prompt is still pending, or what the attached Cursor session last asked for.
+It is also how the agent checks on a background steer: the prompt-running flag and last-activity time show whether the delegated agent is still working and how far along it is.

 When To Use These Tools